 Gorilla is also the brand behind the Gorilla Grip Kangaroo Original mat.
 Its construction is similar, and it, too, comes in an array of sizes and colors.
 The Kangaroo has a slightly firmer and more supportive feel.
 Its surface is also smoother, which gives it a slippier feel if you're in socks but makes it a breeze to clean.

 The Kangaroo also showed lift on one corner that continued along its length, making it a potential trip hazard, especially on smoother surfaces.
 Similar to its Gorilla sibling, the Kangaroo also showed signs of travel on hardwood.
 If you have hardwood floors you want to use this on, we recommend adding non-skid strips to the bottom of this model.
-Consider this mat if you're primarily using it on a carpeted surface and non-toxic construction, and if size and color options are a priority.
+Consider this mat if you're primarily using it on a carpeted surface and if you prioritize non-toxic construction or size and color options.